somso2e/smuthi/docs/complex_contours.rst

 Automatic contour definition
 ----------------------------
-If you want to be on the safe side, use the automatic parameter selection feature to obtain a suitable integral contour.
+If you want to be on the safe side, use the automatic parameter selection feature to obtain a suitable integral contour, see section on :ref:`AutoParamAnchor`.
 The drawback is a substantially enhanced runtime, as the simulation is repeated multiple times until the result converges.

-.. todo:: link to section on auto selection

 Manual contour definition
 -------------------------